 Chair, Council for Teacher Education: Dean, College of Education

 Performance-Based Assessment System

 Effective Fall 2002, the Council for Teacher Education implemented the Teacher Education Performance-Based Assessment System (PBA).
 This system meets accreditation standards, as stipulated by the Illinois State Educator Preparation and Licensure Board (ISEPLB) and Council for the Accreditation of Educator Preparation (CAEP).

-The Performance Based Assessment system (PBA) establishes critical points at which candidates for teacher licensure will be assessed through three gateways:
+The Performance Based Assessment system (PBA) establishes critical points at which candidates for teacher licensure will be assessed through two gateways:

-- National Criminal Background Check - All teacher candidates will be required to complete a one-time, online National Criminal Background Check (NCBC).
-The NCBC offers expansion into criminal histories to ensure the protection of preK-12 students by verifying the teacher candidate has not been convicted of illegal activity nationally.
-Results of the NCBC must be reported the Cecilia J. Lauby Teacher Education Center before students may begin any clinical experience.
+- National Criminal Background Check (NCBC)- All teacher candidates will be required to complete a one-time, online NCBC.
+The NCBC reviews criminal histories to ensure the protection of preK-12 students by verifying the teacher candidate has not been convicted of illegal activity nationally.
+Results of the NCBC must be reported to the Cecilia J. Lauby Teacher Education Center before students may begin any clinical experience.
 Additionally, the schools in which the teacher candidate will complete their clinical experiences and student teaching assignment(s) will require their own criminal background check be completed.

-- Major and cumulative GPA of 2.5 or higher
+- Cumulative GPA of 2.5 or higher (determined by major)

 - Communication 110 with a grade of C or better